Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   let l3 = Cons {Int32} ten l2 in
     Cons {Int32} eleven l3

-Scilla provides two structural recursion primitives for lists, which can be used to traverse all the elements of any list:
+Scilla provides three structural recursion primitives for lists, which can be used to traverse all the elements of any list:

 - ``list_foldl: ('B -> 'A -> 'B) -> 'B -> (List 'A) -> 'B`` :